AugustanaCSC490Spring2018/ChinchillaRepo/README.md

 # Chinchilla Chat

-Team Chinchilla consists of Angelica Garcia and Ivy Vecna.

 Chinchilla Chat is a chat app for LGBTQ+ students at Augustana College to chat in a pseudonymous way.

 ## How To Use the App